How to Give First Aid to Treat Mishaps With Common Household Chemicals

 Household Chemicals Have a Purpose

-We clean our homes to remove bacteria and germs, but when we use them incorrectly or when we come in contact with these chemicals in an adverse manner, they can cause damage to those who live in our household.
+We clean our homes to remove bacteria and germs, but when we use them incorrectly or when we come into contact with them in an adverse manner, they can be very dangerous.

 I went through my house and collected the products that I use for cleaning and sustaining my household.
 I picked up products like laundry detergent, dishwashing liquid, window cleaner, rust stain remover, carpet cleaner and such – things that can be found in most households.
 I diligently read the back of every label for the chemicals, potential dangers, and the first aid treatments prescribed.